 Once you do this, the rule will automatically begin filtering your messages as you’ve requested.

 Don’t worry if you make a mistake.
 We’ve included instructions for editing and deleting rules in a later section.

-How to create rules in Gmail from an existing email
+How to create email rules in Gmail from an existing email

-Now let’s look at how you can build rules in Gmail from an email or group of emails that you already have in your inbox.
+Now let’s look at how to create a filter in Gmail from an email or group of emails that you already have in your inbox.
 The process is similar to the one we’ve just described.

 Step 1: Choose the messages you want to filter